-Justice Building - Vallejo: Parking lot entrance is from Tuolumne Street, Contra Costa Street, and/or Virginia Street.
+Solano Justice Center - Vallejo: Parking lot entrance is from Tuolumne Street, Contra Costa Street, and/or Virginia Street.
 A parking voucher is not required.Back to Top

 Proper attire is required in the courtrooms.
 No hats, shorts, tank tops, tube tops or bare feet are permitted.Back to Top

 All visitors entering any courthouse in Solano County are required to go through a court security screening process.
 Please click on Court Security to review the screening process and a comprehensive list of items prohibited.Back to Top

 You should plan to be available for an all day service.
 Court hours are 8:00 a.m. to 5:00 p.m.
 Your services are completed once you have been selected to hear a case or released after completion of jury selection.
 Your term of service is One Day or One Trial.
 Jurors report in person one day, and may be selected to serve on a case of any length.
 If not selected for a case on that day, services are completed for one year.Back to Top